 Keep in mind, however, that while you can simply expand the Glock 43’s capacity and grip length through the use of an extended magazine baseplate, you can’t make the grip of the G43X any shorter.

 Besides a 10+1 shot magazine capacity in 9mm, the G43X is an updated 5th Generation design that includes the very accurate Glock Marksman Barrel that uses different rifling and front slide serrations.
+We included the G43X in our list of top Glocks, but the 43 has as much claim to that list IMO.

 For those wanting more capacity than the standard Glock 43, the G19 or even the G26 “Baby Glock” may be a better solution than the G43X.